History's Toughest Heroes: The Ballad of Crazy Horse

 He pretended to be scared and confused, staying just out of range of Fetterman's rifles.

-Now, Fetterman, he took the bait.
-Ignoring his orders, he went after crazy horse.
+Now Fetterman, he took the bait.
+Ignoring his orders, he went after Crazy Horse.

 He was drawn into the trap.
-Our grandfather, with that decoy tactic,

-led them over the hill and they cut the retreat off and they wiped them all out.
+Our grandfather, with that decoy tactic, led them over the hill and they cut the retreat off and they wiped them all off.
 All the men were killed, including Captain Fetterman.

 They just found all the soldiers laying there like they were all sleepy.
 Now one soldier was covered with buffalo hide.